brianz/blog/content/post/alexa-with-lazysusan.md

 of the Amazon device you're interacting with via speech, it all goes through the "Alexa" platform (as far as I know).

-From a developer's prospective building Alexa apps is really really easy.
+From a developer's perspective building Alexa apps is really really easy.
 Alexa apps send `json` to a given endpoint and expect valid Alexa `json` in response.
 That's it.
 Of course, there are many nuances and details to understand, but from a high level this is it...`json` in and `json` out.